Welcome to my academic pages!

 Scientific research - overview (read more)

-- The theory research group - Formal Methods, Logic and
+- The theory research group - Discrete Methods and

 - My research directions in brief (and current research news):